cybar-party/cybar-osint-ctf-2020/Challenges/Social/By A Thread - Part 2.md

 ## Solution
 Locate a picture on Alycee's timeline of a nude couple.
 Spot a note in the background about an email and password.
 Contact Paul again, this time claiming you are accessing Alycee's account on behalf of her.
 Send the EMAIL and PASSWORD.
 Paul sends back her private return with her DOB.

+Alternative solution: Note down the year from her email, and pair it with the month and day  appearing on Alycee Deviantart account.

 ## Files Included
 [Timeline Photo](../Files/by_a_thread_2.jpg)
 [Private Tax Return](../Files/by_a_thread_2_alycee-tax-private)